HliasOuzounis/Ai-Guess-the-elo/README.md

 - 2050 for black

-Considering I'm around 2000 rated on Lichess, those predictions are pretty good
+Considering I'm around 2000 rated on Lichess, those predictions are very good.

 For [other games](https://lichess.org/BoxuoUjy/black#0) the predictions aren't as accurate.